servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 **Protocol** : HTTPS (ESCM always uses HTTPS)

-**Generate self-signed certificates** : true if you wish to let the system automatically generate and use self-signed certificates, false if you wish you provide your own certificate and key files.
+**Generate self-signed certificates** : true if you want the system to automatically generate and use self-signed certificates, false if you want to provide your own certificate and key files.

-**Host FQDN/IP address** : If you leave this field empty, certificates will be automatically generated with the floating IP address of the instance as the Common Name.
+**Host FQDN/IP address** : If you leave this field empty, certificates will be automatically generated with the floating IP address of the ESCM instance as the Common Name.
 You can override the floating IP address with your own IP address or host name.

 **SSL Certificate File** : Location of your SSL public certificate file on the OpenStack Control Node, if you wish to provide your own.
 The certificate must be in PEM format.